Want to learn three easy steps to get rid of fleas as quickly as possible?

 You can remove up to 50% of adult males on your pet by combing for fleas.
 You should comb your pet repeatedly a few times per day until you do not come up with any fleas.

 We think the idea of a flea collar is genius.
 However, we don’t like commercial flea collars at all.
 They contain toxic chemicals that can hurt our furry friends.

-We prefer to make our own flea collars with essential oils as the main ingredient to repel fleas.
+We prefer to make our own flea control collars with essential oils as the main ingredient to repel fleas.
 If you want to make a much safer flea collar at home as we do here is what you will need.

 - 1 tablespoon witch hazel (buy on amazon)

 - 2 drops lavender pure essential oil (buy on amazon)

 - 2 drops tea tree pure essential oil (buy on amazon)

 - 1 drop lemongrass pure essential oil (buy on amazon)

 - 1 drop peppermint pure essential oil (buy on amazon)